What is the advantage of working with Protolabs? Why should I choose your company to make my parts?

 Can I quote my part with all services at once?

-You can get a quote for injection molding and machining, but a second quote for 3D printing will need to be requested.
+You can get a quote for injection moulding and machining, but a second quote for 3D printing will need to be requested.

 What types of files do you accept?

 We can accept native SolidWorks (.sldprt) or ProE (.prt) files as well as solid 3D CAD models from other CAD systems output in IGES (.igs), STEP (.stp), ACIS (.sat) or Parasolid (.x_t or .x_b) format.
-We can also accept .stl files.
+We can also accept .stl files (for 3D Printing quotes only).
 Two-dimensional (2D) drawings are not accepted.

 I don’t have a 3D CAD model.
 Can you create one for me?